 Over time, the figures outside have taken on a ghostly appearance, their paint bleached off by the sun and rain.
-Like Greek statuary (which was originally painted in bright colors) these figures too have assumed a solemnity more befitting their task of commemoration.
+Like Greek statuary (which was originally painted in bright colors) these bleached figures too have assumed a solemnity more befitting their task of commemoration.

 Visiting the prisons oN Con dao

 The tiger cages of Con Dao are actually outside of the main prison, in a complex at the periphery of town.
 It’s as if the people who built the tiger cages knew just how borderline these new structures were, even in the context of the dirty work already being done in the penal colony.

 The main prison on Con Dao, which is really in the center of Con Son town, doesn’t have tiger cages.
 Instead, it has huge communal cells.
-In these massive rooms, dozens and even hundreds of prisoners were shackled by the ankles to long metal bars running the length of the concrete “beds.”
+In massive rooms, dozens and even hundreds of prisoners were shackled by the ankles to long metal bars running the length of the concrete “beds.”
 Here, prisoners were shackled in one long row, one after the other.
 It would have been impossible to even roll over.

 I actually found these huge rooms of the Con Dao prison even more terrifying than the tiger cages.
 The scale of the suffering was hard for me to imagine.
 Their collective suffering must have hung in the air like an oppressive humidity, making every breath a struggle.
-Every twitch, gasp, move, cough, hunger pang, or call of nature went noticed, rippling through the room.
+Every twitch, gasp, move, cough, hunger pang, or call of nature went noticed throughout the room.
 They couldn’t even suffer without increasing the suffering of those around them.
 Their suffering wasn’t even their own.

 Last year, we’d seen the same ankle shackles at the Tuol Sleng Genocide Museum in Phnom Penh, Cambodia, where the Khmer Rouge interrogated and tortured suspected enemies of the state before executing them in the Killing Fields.
 Introduced by French colonists, these ankle bars shackled prisoners prostrate in nameless, hopeless rows, across centuries and regimes throughout Southeast Asia.
 This was one of the exports from a purported center of civilization.